isagarh1/Commercial-Performance-Profitability-Analytics/README.md

 # Commercial Performance & Profitability Analytics

-An end-to-end Business Intelligence project built using SQL and Power BI to analyze revenue performance, profitability trends, customer behavior, regional contribution, and operational efficiency across global markets.
+An end-to-end Business Intelligence project built using SQL and Power BI to analyze revenue performance, profitability drivers, discount effectiveness, regional contribution, category performance, and sales representative efficiency. across global markets.

 The goal of this project was not only to track sales performance, but to identify the business factors affecting profitability and operational decision-making.